How to Set Up Ingress On Kubernetes Using Nginx Controller

-In this tutorial, you will learn how to setup Kubernetes ingress using Nginx ingress controller and to route traffic to deployments using wildcard DNS.
+In this comprehensive ingress guide, you will learn how to setup Nginx ingress controller on Kubernetes and configure ingress using DNS.

-If you want to understand how Kubernetes ingress works, please read this blog post on Kubernetes Ingress Tutorial.
+If you want to understand how Kubernetes ingress works, read my Kubernetes Ingress Tutorial. for beginners.
+I have explained all the core ingress concepts including how an ingress object works with an ingress controller.

 - kubectl utility installed and authenticated to kubernetes cluster.